h01ger/piuparts/README_server.txt

-* "expire-old-days" (global, section) can be set to a value larger than 'reschedule-old-days' to delete logs older than the setting that are marked for recycling but haven't been rechecked due to failing or missing dependecies.
+* "expire-old-days" (global, section) can be set to a value larger than 'reschedule-old-days' to delete logs older than the setting that are marked for recycling but haven't been rechecked due to failing or missing dependencies.
+A value starting with "+" is relative to 'reschedule-old-days'.
 Disabled by default ("0").

 * "reschedule-fail-days" (global, section) sets the minimum age of failing logs (fail/*.log or affected/*.log) before they will be